-Each selected Line Receiver (i.e., that routed to the Clock and Data Recovery PLL) is simultaneously monitored for
+Each selected Line Receiver (i.e., that routed to the clock and data recovery PLL) is simultaneously monitored for

-- · analog amplitude above limit specified by SDASEL - · transition density greater than specified limit - range controller reports the received data stream within normal frequency range (±1500 ppm)^[11] - · receive channel enabled
+- · analog amplitude above limit specified by SDASEL - · transition density greater than specified limit - range controller reports the received data stream within normal frequency range (±1500 ppm)^[12] - · receive channel enabled

 All of these conditions must be valid for the Signal Detect block to indicate a valid signal is present.
-This status is presented on the LFIx (Link Fault Indicator) output associated with each receive channel, which changes synchronous to the selected receive interface clock.
+This status is presented on the LFIx (Link Fault Indicator) output associated with each receive channel.